New Podcast Episode: Soil Health for Urban Growers

 This one may or may not be relevant if you have a home garden– unless you have urban chickens!

-Those cover crops we mentioned earlier can help feed your animals, and so can the weeds in your garden and certain crop residues – make sure you research what kinds of residues are ok to feed your animals.
+Those cover crops we mentioned earlier can help feed your animals, and so can the weeds in your garden and certain crop residues – make sure you research what kinds of residues are okay to feed your animals.

 With your animals helping you with weed management, you can reduce herbicide use, and your animals can provide nutrients for your soils through manure – though animal excrement requires compositing before it can be used in your garden.